GabrielaValente/GabrielaValente/README.md

 😻 Cats hold a special place in my heart, and I'm always happy to share stories and pictures of my feline friends.

 📩 Feel free to reach out to me via email or social media if you'd like to connect, chat about tech, or collaborate on a project!
+(Likedin or e-mail)